kwalczak80/mx-monster/README.md

 #### The product image section

 The product main photo - presents the product image.
 Once the image is clicked, the product photo will be opened in a new tab.
+Photos - additional photos of the product are presented as thumbnails.
+Clicking on any of the thumbnail images will launch the lightbox gallery, so the user will be able to view all the photos in detail (please read about thumbnails below).

 #### The product infromation section